puppetlabs/puppetlabs-helm/README.md

 }
 ```

-To create a helm chart
+To create a Helm chart, add the following code to the manifest file:

 ```
 helm::create { 'myapp':